 ✵Acupuncture and Moxibustion is a discipline based on traditional Chinese medicine theory.
-It involves studying meridians, acupoints, and acupuncture-moxibustion methods, as well as discussing the application of acupuncture and moxibustion to the prevention and treatment of diseases.
+It involves studying meridians, acupoints, and acupuncture-moxibustion methods, as well as discussing the application of acupuncture and moxibustion in the prevention and treatment of diseases.

 Acupuncture and moxibustion theories are primarily composed of acupuncture theory, the theory of the meridian system, acupoints, meridian points, extra points, moxibustion, and other techniques derived from acupuncture.